 Consequences of Failure to Appear

-A Failure to Appear conviction can result in an additional fine + a $300 civil assessment.
+A Failure to Appear conviction can result in an additional fine + a separate civil assessment fine of $100.
 This fine can be imposed even if you are found "not guilty" by the traffic court judge as it relates to the original charge(s).
-Additionally, when you do not respond to the ticket by the compliance deadline, the traffic court clerk's office notifies the Department of Motor Vehicles.
-Your driver's license will then be suspended.
+Additionally, when you do not respond to the ticket by the compliance deadline, if you received the ticket on or before December 31, 2022, the traffic court clerk's office will notify the Department of Motor Vehicles and your driver's license will be suspended.
+Effective January 1, 2023, the court will no longer notify DMV of a driver's failure to appear.
+Visit our blog page summarizing the new law.

 Missing Actual Court Date